solliancenet/microsoft-postgresql-developer-guide/07_BestPractices/07_00_BestPractices.md

 Flexible Server instances can be resized after creation.
 Azure stops database VM instances and needs up to 120 seconds to scale compute resources.

-Use Azure Monitor Metrics to determine if an Flexible Server instance requires to be scaled.
+Use Azure Monitor Metrics to determine if a Flexible Server instance requires to be scaled.
 Monitor metrics like **Host CPU percent**, **Active Connections**, **IO percent**, and **Host Memory Percent** to make scaling decisions.
 To test database performance under realistic application load, consider utilities like [sysbench.](https://wiki.postgresql.org/wiki/SysBench)

 ### 7. Utilize Reserved Capacity

 In addition to resizing instances, compute resources can also be prepaid with reserved capacity.
-With Azure Database for PostgreSQL Flexible Server reserved capacity, an upfront commitment on PostgreSQL server can be made for a one or three year period to get a significant discount on the compute costs.
+With Azure Database for PostgreSQL Flexible Server reserved capacity, an upfront commitment on PostgreSQL server can be made for a one or three-year period to get a significant discount on the compute costs.
 To purchase Azure Database for PostgreSQL Flexible Server reserved capacity, it is required to specify the Azure region, deployment type, performance tier, and term.
 For more information, see [Prepay for Azure Database for PostgreSQL compute resources with reserved capacity](https://learn.microsoft.com/azure/postgresql/single-server/concept-reserved-pricing).